Kate-Spade-Brightspot-Kennedy-J.Crew-Everly-T-Strap-Mary-Jane-Eugenia-Hargrove-The-Age-of-Grace-1

 Coughs are expected to be caused by colds, the flu, and allergies, and sometimes are side effects of

 medications.
-But a very prolonged cough—defined as lasting more than three or four
+But a prolonged cough—lasting more than three or four

 weeks—should not be ignored.